stela-kucek/restful-microservices-for-airport-security/README.md

-## RESTFUL Microservices for Airport Security
+## RESTful Microservices for Airport Security

 This repository contains my solutions for a course assignment divided into four partial tasks a-d.
 The overall topic is the development of an airport security system based on microservices instead of a monolithic architecture.